VaLibTeam/VaLib/CONTRIBUTING.md

 8. **Function Syntax**
    - Define functions using the syntax `Name() { code... }`, with parentheses `()` but without the `function` keyword.

+9. **User Interface**
+   - Scripts should be simple and intuitive to use.
+   - Always implement the `--help` option to display usage information and available options.
+   - Help messages should be clear and concise, explaining the script's purpose and basic usage pattern.

 ## Submitting Contributions
 - When submitting a pull request, provide a clear and concise description of the change and its purpose.